 I have some seedlings

-Every tree produces saplings every year.
-But in a backyard, there is often no room for all those saplings to grow into mature trees or shrubs.
-But someone else would love to have them!
-Hand in your seedlings and cuttings and More Trees Now will make sure they get a good spot.
-This way we can plant a million trees for climate and biodiversity!
+Every tree produces seedlings each year.
+However, in spaces like backyards, there often isn’t enough room for all these seedlings to grow into mature trees or shrubs.
+Fortunately, others might be eager to adopt them!
+Donate your seedlings and cuttings to More Trees Now, and we’ll ensure they find a suitable location.
+This way, we can plant a million trees for climate and biodiversity!

 DONATE SEEDLINGS AND CUTTINGS

-More Trees Now is going to (re)plant 1 million trees this year!
-And you can help by donating seedlings from your own garden (or your neighbor’s or grandmother’s).
+More Trees Now aims to (re)plant 1 million trees this year!
+You can help by donating seedlings from your own garden or perhaps from your neighbour’s or grandmother’s garden.

-Every tree or shrub produces saplings every year.
-But a backyard garden often doesn’t have room for all those seedlings to grow into mature trees or shrubs.
-But someone else would love to have them!
-Turn in your seedlings and cuttings and More Trees Now will make sure they get a good spot.
-This way, together we plant a million trees for climate and biodiversity!
+Each tree or shrub yields saplings annually.
+Backyard gardens often lack the space for all these saplings to mature into trees or shrubs.
+There are others who would love to have them!
+Donate your seedlings and cuttings to More Trees Now, and we’ll ensure they find a suitable location.
+This way, together, we can plant a million trees for climate and biodiversity!

 JOINING IS SIMPLE!

-• The saplings do not need to be in pots; they can be heeled in, planted or temporarily placed in a trench upon receipt, but it is also lovely if they are in pots!
+• The saplings don’t need to be in pots; upon receipt, they can be heeled in, planted, or temporarily placed in a trench.
+However, it’s also wonderful if they are in pots!

-• It is nice for the recipient if the seedlings are labeled with the species name on them.
-Scroll down for our tips on how to recognize seedlings.
+• It is helpful for the recipient if the seedlings are labelled with the species name.
+Please scroll down for our tips on how to recognise seedlings.

 WHAT CAN YOU DONATE?

-Seedlings: Search the garden for seedlings of trees and shrubs between 50-200 centimeters tall.
-Remove the whole tree/shrub from soil with as much root as possible.
-You can shake off the root ball and don’t have to give it away.
-Scroll to the bottom of the page for help identifying your seedling.
+Seedlings: Search your garden for seedlings of trees and shrubs between 50 and 200 centimetres tall.
+Remove the entire tree or shrub from the soil, ensuring as much root as possible is intact.
+You can shake off the root ball; it’s not necessary to donate it.
+Scroll to the bottom of the page for help in identifying your seedling.

 Cuttings are also welcome!
-You can stick any branch of a willow, poplar, elder, butterfly bush or fig into the ground and a new tree or shrub will grow from it.
+Any branch from a Willow, Poplar, Elder, Butterfly Bush, or Fig can be inserted into the ground, and a new tree or shrub will sprout from it.

-Elder, butterfly bush, fig, grape: prune the woody parts back into pieces of about 50-60 cm (or 4 nodes) and put them with bottoms in water or soil so they don’t dry out.
-Cuttings with a diameter of 2 cm do best.
+Elder, Butterfly Bush, Fig, Grape: Prune the woody sections back into segments of about 50-60 cm (or 4 nodes) and place them with bottoms in water or soil to prevent drying out.
+Cuttings with a diameter of 2cm perform best.

-Poplar, willow: cut or trim at an angle, preferably 2-3 meters long, when planted about 50 cm in soil.
+Poplar, Willow: Cut or trim at an angle, preferably 2-3 meters long, when planted about 50cm in the soil.

 DELIVER YOUR SEEDLING TO A HUB

-This map shows all tree hubs in the UK and Ireland.
-Contact them to turn in a tree or shrub.
-You can also pot the seedling, put it by the hub’s fence and send a message that there is an extra tree.
+The map displays all Tree Hubs across the UK and Ireland.
+Reach out to them to submit a tree or shrub.
+Alternatively, you can pot the seedling, place it near the hub’s fence, and send a message that an additional tree is available.

-During planting season, when the saplings and shrubs have lost their leaves, it is not always easy to tell which species they are.
-Our first tip is therefore: take a good look at the surroundings.
-What other trees are there, and is it perhaps a seedling?
-Are there any leaves that you recognize?
-This often gets you a long way.
+During the planting season, when saplings and shrubs have lost their leaves, it can be challenging to identify their species.
+Our first tip is to observe the surroundings carefully.
+What other trees are there, and could it possibly be a seedling?
+Are there any leaves that you recognise?
+This often provides significant clues.

-Observation usually does not immediately give the right species.
-That’s why on our harvest days we use a bud chart.
+Observation may not immediately reveal the correct species.
+That’s why we use a bud chart on our harvest days.
 This can be very handy.
-For it will happen to you that you are standing in the garden and can no longer distinguish your lovingly tended fruit tree from the seeded sweet chestnut…. use the bud chart!
-Also there are many apps that can help you identify.
+It might happen that you’re in the garden, unable to differentiate your carefully nurtured fruit tree from a seeded sweet chestnut.
+In such cases, use the bud chart!
+Additionally, there are apps that can assist you in identification.

 Bud chart